shintadono/OpenGL.Core/README.md

 include functionality removed from the core profile, such as fixed-function vertex and fragment processing.

-OpenGL.Core's gl class is intented for the use with OpenGL core profile implementations.
+OpenGL.Core's gl class is intented for the use with OpenGL core profile implementations.<br/>
-!!!Do not use, until a core profile rendering context is made current!!!
+**!!!Do not use, until a core profile rendering context is made current!!!**

 * The binding it strongly type.
 * Defines (e.g. GL_POLYGON_SMOOTH_HINT, GL_CCW) are sorted and encapsulated into enums.
 For example, the enum glErrorCode contains all error codes returned by gl.GetError and gl.GetError returns this enum.